practicalli/engineering-playbook/docs/continuous-integration/docker/install.md

 ### Post Install

-Docker runs under the `docker` operating system group for greater security.
-User accounts should be included in the `docker` group to run Docker community edition.
+User accounts that will run docker should be included in the `docker` group.

-=== "Ubuntu / Debian Install"
+=== "Debian Linux"
     Add the current operating system user account to the `docker` operating system group, creating the `docker` group if it doesn't already exist

     ```
-    sudo groupadd docker
+    groupadd docker && \
-    sudo usermod -aG docker $USER
+    usermod -aG docker $USER
     ```

-    A user must completely logout of the current login session before the `docker` group is applied.
+   Logout of the current session (e.g. logout of Desktop) to apply the `docker` group to the user account.

-    `groups` lists all the operating system groups the current user is assigned to.
+   `groups` command will list the operating system groups assigned to the current user.

 ## Start Docker & Docker Desktop

-Starting Docker Desktop will automatically start the underlying Docker community edition that provides the run-time for docker comtainers.
+Starting Docker Desktop will automatically start the underlying Docker community edition that provides the run-time for docker containers.

-=== "Ubuntu / Debian Install"
+Launch Docker Desktop via the desktop application Launcher or via the command line:

+=== "Debian Linux"
     Use the Ubuntu application launcher to start Docker Desktop, or use the `systemctl` command from a terminal.

     ```shell